Windows XP visual styles: Royale (Energy Blue)

-"Royale" (also known as Energy Blue and "Media Center style") was a visual style designed for Windows XP Media Center Edition 2005 and later ported over to Windows XP Tablet PC Edition 2005.
-It is accompanied by a new wallpaper (inspired by Windows XP's iconic Bliss wallpaper).
+"Royale" (also known as Energy Blue and "Media Center style") is a visual style originally designed for Windows XP Media Center Edition 2005, shipping exclusively with the operating system in October 2004.
 It presents a relucent, vivid and faux-reflective color scheme with intense blue and green colors, using a glossy finish.
-It was later made available as an optional download in December 2004.
+It is accompanied by a new wallpaper inspired by Windows XP's iconic Bliss wallpaper informally called "Energy Bliss".
+It was later made available as an optional download in December 2004 to all users of Windows XP via the Experience Pack.

-On April 7, 2005, Microsoft New Zealand had made the Royale theme and the wallpapers for the New Zealand theme available for download for all editions of XP through Windows Genuine Advantage on its website, but as of 2019 it is no longer available.
-Because of the freeware nature of this package, it had also been available on software download websites, such as Softpedia at one time.
-The theme package also contains a wallpaper that is different from the one included with Windows XP Media Center Edition 2005 and Windows XP Tablet PC Edition 2005.
+Microsoft New Zealand used to offer the Royale theme and the wallpapers for the New Zealand theme for download for all editions of XP through Windows Genuine Advantage on its website since April 7, 2005, but as of 2019 it is no longer available.
+Despite this, the pages for the downloads have been archived.
+Due to the freeware nature of these packages, it has also been available on other software download websites at one time such as Softpedia.
+The theme package also contains a wallpaper that is different from the one found in Windows XP Media Center Edition 2005.

 Microsoft also released a Windows Media Player visualization and skin at one time.
-The skin was released in Experience Pack for Tablet PC and was available for free, but the installer only installed it on Windows XP Tablet PC Edition devices, for which it was licensed.
+The skin was released in Experience Pack for Tablet PC and was available for free, however it only installs on Windows XP Tablet PC Edition devices, for which it was licensed.